nulib/devstack/README.md

 * Setting the `COMPOSE_PROJECT_NAME` environment variable will change the prefix `docker-compose` uses when creating containers and volumes, allowing you to create a temporary stack without interfering with your main stack.
 This can be useful for one-off debugging.
+* It’s a good idea to run `docker system prune` once in a while to get rid of stopped containers, dangling images, and unused networks & volumes.
+If you run it while the stack is up, it won’t remove your current set of data volumes (because they'll be in use).

 ## Known Issues